Claude Code Pricing 2026: $20 Pro vs $100/$200 Max — Real Math

 Claude Code Pricing vs Competitors

-Claude Code Pro at $20 is the cheapest way to get an agentic coding CLI.
-Cursor is comparable but model-agnostic.
-Copilot is cheaper but not agentic.
+Claude Code Pro at $20 is still the cheapest way to get an all-inclusive agentic CLI from a frontier lab.
+Cursor Pro is closer than ever at $20 (model-agnostic).
+Copilot is no longer reliably cheaper after June 1.

 What This Means for You